Dr. James MartinezProgram Evaluation Research Coordinator

 Research should be designed to answer well-formed research questions of educational importance, and it should use methods that are appropriate to the research questions.
 Elements of the research design, including the theoretical framework, hypotheses, sample selection, instruments, and analysis plan should support the goals of the research, and it is the responsibility of the researcher to communicate these things clearly in the proposal.
 Even research that imposes no risks may be rejected by the review committee if they judge it to be poorly designed, described, or justified.

 CERR approval does not impose any obligation on any person, school, or office to cooperate with researchers.
-The burden on respondents should not be excessive.
-However, time has very different values in different contexts, and only participants can decide whether the cumulative burden on them is acceptable.
 Researchers bear responsibility to inform potential respondents of the anticipated benefits and burdens in obtaining their consent.
 Of course, no research may be conducted at a school site without the informed approval of the principal.
 Please be aware all data collection with staff (outside of observations) must take place outside of paid time and that staff should be apprised of this fact during recruitment.
 All data collection with students (other than observations) must take place outside of instructional time.

 Depending on the research design, substantial time and effort may be required for LAUSD staff to provide requested data with the appropriate selection and matching of records and concealment of personal identities.
 Upon approval of the submitted proposal, the researcher will receive an estimate of the time and anticipated costs associated with LAUSD providing requested data for the study.